 Martial artists around the world are beginning to incorporate different types of workouts into their training schedule to help them further perfect their art.
 From running to weight lifting, these individuals understand how additional cardio, strength and mobility can significantly benefit their chosen art form.
 At the same time, these individuals are also looking for additional ways to recover, incorporating mobility and yoga into their routines as well.

-Psychology Today writes that the “greatest strength of BJJ is the infinite adaptability of the sport to the individual characteristics of the person.”
 Since BJJ focuses on grappling, it’s a great sport for those with mobility impairments and even intellectual disabilities.
 We absolutely love the increased focus on adaptation, and the number of stories we’ve read about the impact this sport is having on peoples’ lives is nothing short of inspiring.

 Are there other martial arts trends missing from this list?
 Please share your thoughts with us in the comment section below.
 We’d love to hear about popular trends you’ve noticed in the martial arts industry.